THE CO-OPERATIVE FOR ABORIGINES LTD.

 Over the course of ten years whilst working at the Department of Human Services, Kim delivered a variety of Governmental services to Aboriginal Communities in a culturally sensitive manner.
 Kim has also worked with NGO’s such as Aboriginal Hostels Limited and Link-Up (NSW).

-Until recently Kim was Head of Student Services at Tranby, and she therefore has a great understanding of the needs of Tranby's students.
-She sees it from both sides, haven also been a student of Tranby in the past.
+Kim was previously in the Student Services team at Tranby, and she therefore has a great understanding of the needs of Tranby's students.
+She sees it from both sides, having also been a student of Tranby in the past.

 Katriina Heikkanen is a descendant of the Worimi nation on the mid-north coast of NSW.